This the multi-page printable view of this section. Click here to print.

 factcast.store.sizeOfThreadPoolForBufferedTransformationsThis is the number of threads we create for handling buffered transformations.
 It’s implemented via work stealing thread pool.
 In early versions we used the common FJP which limits the parallelism to the number of cores - 1.25

-factcast.store.readOnlyModeEnabledConfigures the FacCast to work in read-only mode.
+factcast.store.readOnlyModeEnabledConfigures FactCast to work in read-only mode.
 You cannot publish any events in this mode and certain functionality like tail index generation or state token generation is disabled.
 You can still use a persistent schema store or transformation cache, however they will work in read-only mode.
 Additionally, liquibase is disabled.false

 Snapshots